-Figure 2: Section of the 2012 Ponderosa Fire in Shasta and Tehama Counties based on CBI data developed by USFS.
+Figure 4: Section of the 2012 Ponderosa Fire in Shasta and Tehama Counties based on CBI data developed by USFS.
 Areas of interest are outlined in black.

-While this increased severity and wicking effect is not present around every riparian corridor, its presence is significant given the historical low severity fires in riparian corridors.
+While this correlation is not present around every riparian corridor, it does represent a significant portion of the watercourses shown.
 In particular, the small section outlined in the middle left of this map shows an area that is almost entirely enclosed by high and moderate severities, but has very high severity directly adjacent to the watercourse.

-Additionally, the United States Forest Service (USFS) developed a Burned Area Reflectance Classification (BARC) map which is a "satellitederived data layer of post-fire vegetation condition" that is measured by detecting differences in near and shortwave infrared radiation (USFS, n.d.).
+Additionally, the United States Forest Service (USFS) developed a Burned Area Reflectance Classification (BARC) map which is a "satellite-derived data layer of post-fire vegetation condition" that is measured by detecting differences in near and shortwave infrared radiation (USFS, n.d.).
 The map below shows the increased severity near riparian areas in even greater detail.

-Note on Figure 3: The classes depicted on this map are based on a preliminary classification of the reflectance properties of the target area as recorded by a satellite sensor.
+❖ Note on Figure 5: The classes depicted on this map are based on a preliminary classification of the reflectance properties of the target area as recorded by a satellite sensor.
 The Burned Area Reflectance Classification (BARC) map is intended to support immediate post-fire assessment by Burned Area Emergency Response (BAER) teams.
 The BARC map can be used to guide the initial assessment of emergency watershed conditions.
 The BARC map may be modified to represent soil burn severity after proper field validation of soil characteristics.
 Using this map for other than its intended purpose may yield inaccurate or misleading results.
 The USDA Forest Service uses the most current and complete data available during immediate assessment of post-burn emergency conditions.
 Geospatial data accuracy may vary.
 The USDA Forest Service reserves the right to correct, update, or modify geospatial inputs to this map without notification.

-Figure 3: Section of the 2012 Ponderosa Fire, Shasta and Tehama Counties, California based on BARC data developed by USFS.
+Figure 5: Section of the 2012 Ponderosa Fire, Shasta and Tehama Counties, California based on BARC data developed by USFS.
 Areas of interest that show high severity burning around watercourses are outlined in black.

-In summary, the 2012 Ponderosa Fire and the concerns expressed by adjacent land managers in the following years indicate that management in WLPZs may be an important component of future maintenance of low-intensity fire regimes in riparian corridors in certain parts of the state.
+In summary, the 2012 Ponderosa Fire and the concerns expressed by adjacent land managers in the following years indicate that management in WLPZs may be an important component of future maintenance of low-intensity fire regimes in riparian corridors that reflect historical conditions and support biodiverse ecosystems.